-On 21st June in GCCM Berlin, we participated in an SMS panel session where we were discussing about the evolution of the SMS and the future of the messaging state
+A2P, and 21st June in GCCM Berlin, we participated in an SMS panel session where we were discussing the evolution of the SMS and the future of the messaging state

 Nevertheless, technology runs faster than operators, regulators and the law.
 In fact, SMS network infrastructures have been operational for many years however SMS players must struggle against different hurdles to provide a high-quality service.

 One of the issues we are facing is portability.
 More and more, subscribers switch lines without losing numbers and the percentage of ported subscribers is increasingly higher than 20 years ago, except in some countries like Venezuela and Guatemala where portability has been recently approved.
 That means that since SMS or calls cannot be routed based on the range number, checking the portability database in each country before routing a call/SMS has become crucial.